British Dictionary (en_GB) — Forked by Marco A.G.Pinto

 This and other things such as duplicated flags cause duplicates.

-In future versions of Proofing Tool GUI, I will code features to mitigate this issue.
+In future versions of Proofing Tool GUI, I will code features to mitigate these issues.

 About ize/ise: